Audio bit depth: Oversampling

 For example, a 14-bit ADC can produce 16-bit 48 kHz audio if operated at 16× oversampling, or 768 kHz.
-Oversampled PCM, therefore, exchanges fewer bits per sample for more samples in order to obtain the same resolution.
+Oversampled PCM, therefore, exchanges fewer bits per sample for more samples to obtain the same resolution.

 Dynamic range can also be enhanced with oversampling at signal reconstruction, absent oversampling at the source.
 Consider 16× oversampling at reconstruction.
 Each sample at reconstruction would be unique in that for each of the original sample points sixteen are inserted, all having been calculated by a digital reconstruction filter.
 The mechanism of increased effective bit depth is as previously discussed, that is, quantization noise power has not been reduced, but the noise spectrum has been spread over 16× the audio bandwidth.

 Historical note—The compact disc standard was developed by a collaboration between Sony and Philips.
-The first Sony consumer unit featured a 16-bit DAC; the first Philips units dual 14-bit DACs.
-This caused confusion in the marketplace and even in professional circles, because 14-bit PCM allows for 84 dB SNR, 12 dB less than 16-bit PCM.
+The first Sony consumer unit featured a 16-bit DAC; the first Philips units had dual 14-bit DACs.
+This confused the marketplace and even in professional circles, because 14-bit PCM allows for 84 dB SNR, 12 dB less than 16-bit PCM.
 Philips had implemented 4× oversampling with first order noise shaping which theoretically realized the full 96 dB dynamic range of the CD format.
 In practice the Philips CD100 was rated at 90 dB SNR in the audio band of 20 Hz–20 kHz, the same as Sony's CDP-101.